mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 An implementation of file upload that will allow users to upload files to a folder on the system.
 Using drag and drop functionality in javascript
 # 25 - Adding mining page to Petrushka
 Making changes to a website
+# 26 - Creating API for todo
+Creating a todo list API
+# 27 - ToDo App
+A to-do list is a list of tasks you need to do and in this design there is a content box that holds only the input field with some buttons and text.
+When you enter a task and click on the plus button, the list will be added to your tasks list and the number of the pending tasks also be updated to localstorage